 The trial ends with success, if the robot touches the goal line and the ball is inside the goal.
 The teams are ranked by the time needed to complete the task.

-Poles are only re-arranged once the robot has actually made an effort to navigate and to dribble the ball around the poles.
+Poles are only re-arranged and a new ball is only randomly chosen once the robot has actually made an effort to navigate and to dribble the ball around the poles.

 Intermediate Scoring for Obstacle Avoidance and Dribbling